glockasaur/ProductionLineTrackerProject/README.md

 -   See [Enum Types](https://www.google.com/url?q=https%3A%2F%2Fdocs.oracle.com%2Fjavase%2Ftutorial%2Fjava%2FjavaOO%2Fenum.html&sa=D&sntz=1&usg=AFQjCNEqSBXgT_50iDGl7XnYvKFMBKDmRQ) The Java™ Tutorials
 -   In the Product Line tab
     -   Fill the ChoiceBox with the types.
 You can use an enhanced for loop or addAll.
 All the constants of an enum type can be obtained by calling the implicit public static T[] values() method.
-    -   Update your code to insert a product to use the choicebox selected item.
+    -   Update your code to insert a product to use the choice box selected item.

 Create an **interface** called Item that will force all classes to implement the following functions: